 Echoes in the Early Church: Patristic Witness

-This dogmatic necessity, this Christological heart, blossoms into the poetic and theological devotion of the early Fathers.
+This dogmatic necessity blossoms into the poetic and theological devotion of the early Fathers.
 Long before this doctrine was formally defined in a council, it was a living part of the Church’s prayer and teaching, a consistent understanding of Mary’s unique role in the Incarnation.

-Centuries later, in the 8th century, St. John Damascene provided a clear and dogmatic statement that summarized the Church’s consistent teaching.
-In “An Exact Exposition of the Orthodox Faith,” he writes that the Son of God “became man in our image, being made flesh for our sakes of the Virgin without connection.”
-This highlights the Church’s unwavering confession of both the virgin birth and the reality of God becoming man through her.
+In the 8th century, St. John Damascene summarized the Church’s consistent teaching in “An Exact Exposition of the Orthodox Faith:” the Son of God “became man in our image, being made flesh for our sakes of the Virgin without connection.”

 The Church Fathers also saw the Theotokos prefigured throughout the Old Testament.
-One of the most profound titles describes her as the “mountain unhewn by the hand of man,” Whom the Ancient Prophet had foretold.
-This imagery is a direct reference to the prophecy of Daniel, who saw a vision of a great stone “cut out of the mountain without hands” that destroyed the kingdoms of the world and grew to fill the whole earth (Dan.
+She is described as the “mountain unhewn by the hand of man,” a reference to Daniel’s prophecy of a stone cut from the mountain without hands (Dan.
 2:34-35).
-The Fathers universally understood this as a prophecy of the Incarnation: Christ, the Stone, came forth from Mary, the Mountain, in a manner “without hands”—that is, without human seed, purely of God.
+The Fathers understood this as a prophecy of the Incarnation: Christ, the Stone, came forth from Mary, the Mountain, without human seed, purely of God.

 A Living Faith: The Theotokos in the Heart of the Believer